 Palmitoylethanolamide appears to significantly up-regulate CB2 receptors, and via this mechanism can boost immune function through a wide variety of immune regulators.
 Furthermore, via a reduction of cyclic adenosine monophosphate (cAMP) palmitoylethanolamide may be able to upregulate immunoglobulin M (IgM) levels and interleukin 2 (IL-2) levels while also boosting T lymphocyte activity.
 IgM is the largest antibody present in our bodies and helps us to neutralize pathogens.
 IL-2 regulates overall white blood cell activity, and by boosting IL-2 levels we can optimize our white blood cells to fight off pathogens.

-Overall, Palmitoylethanolamide can be a great long-term immune system supplements booster while also being able to fend off common colds.
-In addition to this potent immune boosting effects, Palmitoylethanolamide also has a whole plethora of other interesting effects including pain relief support.
+Overall, Palmitoylethanolamide can be a great long-term immune system supplement booster while also being able to fend off common colds.
+In addition to these potent immune-boosting effects, Palmitoylethanolamide also has a whole plethora of other interesting effects including pain relief support.

 Benefits and uses may include: